truongbuinh/terraform-templates/04_simple_elasticache_redis/README.md

-# Terraform template for AWS RDS MySQL
+# Terraform template for AWS ElastiCache - Redis
-You need to check and change the vars.tf as your need.

 Amazon ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory data store or cache in the cloud.
 The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory data stores, instead of relying entirely on slower disk-based databases.
 Amazon ElastiCache supports two open-source in-memory engines:
 - Redis
 - Memcache

 ## Prerequisites
+- You need to check and change the vars.tf as your need
 - Apply 01_vpc first
 - AWS account
 - AWS IAM access key